AvtsVivek/AzureWithTerraform/README.md

+# Step By Step Terraform Tutorial

-# Preparation for Terraform Associate exam.
+## Useful for Preparation for Terraform Associate exam.

-## Step by Step examples.
+## Give a Star! :star:
+If you like or are using this project to learn or start your solution, please give it a star.
+Thanks!

-# Some useful commands
+## Some useful commands

-az account show
+- az account show

-az account list
+- az account list

-az account set --subscription "Microsoft Azure Sponsorship"
+- az account set --subscription "Microsoft Azure Sponsorship"

-az account set --subscription "Mewurk - DevTest"
+- az account set --subscription "Mewurk - DevTest"

- - The following needs to be used in azure powershell Get-AzResourceGroup
+## The following needs to be used in azure powershell

+- Get-AzResourceGroup

-Select-AzSubscription -SubscriptionName "Microsoft Azure Sponsorship"
+- Select-AzSubscription -SubscriptionName "Microsoft Azure Sponsorship"

-Get-AzResourceGroup
+- Get-AzResourceGroup